 Again, there are several ways of cooling chocolate.
 The goal is to bring the temperature of the molten chocolate down to 26°C.

 Seeding Process.
-Add one-third of the total chocolate weight (finely chopped or grated) into the two-thirds of melted chocolate (48°C).
-For example, melt two 100g blocks of Lindt Excellence using either of the methods described above, then mix in one 100g block (finely chopped).
-Stir through and allow to stand for a couple of minutes, during which time the temperature of the molten chocolate will slowly melt the finely-chopped block.
+Add approximately one-third of the total chocolate weight (finely chopped or grated) into the two-thirds of melted chocolate (48°C).
+For example, melt two 100g blocks of Lindt Excellence using either of the methods described above, then mix in about one 100g block (finely chopped).
+Stir continuously and the warm chocolate will melt the chopped whilst the good crystals in the chopped chocolate temper the chocolate.
 Continue to stir until all the chocolate is molten and the temperature has reduced to approximately 26°C.

 Pour two-thirds of the molten chocolate (48°C) onto a marble slab and spread out with a palette knife.
 Using a scraper, push the chocolate to the centre.
 Mix the chocolate in the centre and then spread it out again.
 Continue the process until the chocolate starts to set slightly.
 Once the chocolate has reached the consistency of cooked custard, add it back into the bowl containing the remaining third of the warm molten chocolate and stir through thoroughly.
 Check that the temperature is approximately 26°C.